backupbrew/switchbrew/TSEC.md

-TSEC (Tegra Security Engine Controller) is a dedicated unit powered by a NVIDIA Falcon microprocessor with crypto extensions.
+TSEC (Tegra Security Co-processor) is a dedicated unit powered by a NVIDIA Falcon microprocessor with crypto extensions.

 # Driver